Dealing with problem employees

 How do you coach a problem employee, and when and how do you let them go?

 Meet and clarify expectations

 Your problem employee may just need a bit of support.
 Meet with this employee to review the situation and clarify what you expect.
-Explain the ways their current actions aren’t meeting the requirement and give them some help (show them what to do, give them guides or tools to assist).
+Explain how their current actions aren't meeting the requirement and show them what to do, give them guides or tools to assist.
 Listen to the kinds of questions they have; these can give you a clue about what is going wrong.